 Investigates how to critically interpret and analyze video games and the roles they play in visual and popular culture, and how to test the application of these approaches to various issues in gaming and digital media culture more generally.
 Topics and themes include genre and aesthetics, the game industry, spectatorship, play, narrative, immersion, gender, race, militarism, violence and labor.
 (Writing-intensive.)
 (Same as American Studies 205.)
 Maximum enrollment, 20.

 A history of alternatives to commercial movies, focusing on surrealist and dadaist film, visual music, psychodrama, direct cinema, the film society movement, personal cinema, the New American Cinema, structuralism, Queer cinema, feminist cinema, minor cinema, recycled cinema and devotional cinema.
 While conventional entertainment films use the novel, the short story and the stage drama as their primary instigations, experimental and avant-garde films are analogous to music, poetry, painting, sculpture and collage.
 Not open to first-year students.
-(Same as Comparative Literature 301 and Art History 301 and Literature and Creative Writing 301.)
+(Same as Art History 301 and Literature and Creative Writing 301.)

 Media Theory and Visual Culture.

 We are bombarded with images, in myriad forms, on a daily basis.
 How do we interpret and analyze them?
 What is the relationship between an online advertisement for a movie and the movie itself, between a television program and a video game?
 An overview of contemporary media theory as it relates to visual culture in the 21st century.
 Readings will include seminal works in psychoanalytic theory, cultural studies, semiotics, postmodern theory, new media studies and visual studies.
 (Same as American Studies 325.)
 Maximum enrollment, 12.